Continuous-BitWars/website/docs/index.md

 This action is interpreted in one of two ways by the server.

-1. Both bases (`src` and `dest`) belong to you.
-Then the Bits you sent are used to [upgrade your base].
+1. Both bases (`src` and `dest`) belong to you and are the same.
+Only then the Bits you sent are used to [upgrade your base].
+2. If `src` and `dest` belong to you, you transfer Bits between your bases.
-2. The `dest` base is an enemy base and you try to conquer it.
+3. The `dest` base is an enemy base and you try to conquer it.
 When your Bits reach the base (they might need a couple of rounds depending on the distance), a fight will take place (a simple substraction).

     ```
     (Bits in the base) - (your arrived Bits)